CSE512-15S/fp-aburner/README.md

 aburner@uw.edu

-Wikitree was built for both the Informatics capstone project and the CSE 512 final project concurrently.
+Wikitree was built for both the Informatics capstone project and the CSE 512 final project.
 For CSE 512 I was the only team member, but for the Informatics capstone I was on a team with James K Prow and Christina K Xiao.
 James handled Digtal Ocean setup, Angular architecture, routing, and sessions logic.
 Christina was our project manager.
 We all participated in strategy, feature brainstorming, research interviews, and user testing.

 I came up with the idea for Wikitree in September of 2011, but it's taken me this long to find the time, talent, and team to be able to pull it off.
 I hope you enjoy!